csyhuang/hn2016_falwa/docs/source/index.rst

-.. hn2016_falwa documentation master file, created by sphinx-quickstart on Mon Aug 21 13:58:59 2017.
+.. falwa documentation master file, created by sphinx-quickstart on Mon Aug 21 13:58:59 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-hn2016_falwa: Finite-amplitude local wave activity
+falwa: Finite-amplitude local wave activity
 ==================================================

 .. image:: https://github.com/csyhuang/csyhuang.github.io/raw/master/assets/img/hn2016_falwa_diagram.png

-`hn2016_falwa <https://github.com/csyhuang/hn2016_falwa>`_ is a python library that provides tools to measure and study life cycle of large-scale extreme weather events.
+`falwa <https://github.com/csyhuang/hn2016_falwa>`_ is a python library that provides tools to measure and study life cycle of large-scale extreme weather events.
 It implements the finite-amplitude local wave activity and flux diagnostic introduced in:

 - `Huang and Nakamura (2016, JAS) <https://journals.ametsoc.org/doi/abs/10.1175/JAS-D-15-0194.1>`_